I'm a member

 Familial CMM has been described as a family in which either two first-degree relatives are diagnosed with melanoma, or families with three (3) melanoma patients irrespective of the degree of relationship.
-Others have defined familial CMM as having at least three (3) (first-, second-, or third-degree) affected members or two (2) affected family members and presence of at least one diagnosed before age 50, or pancreatic cancer in a first- or second-degree relative, or one member with multiple primary melanomas.
+Others have defined familial CMM as having at least three (3) (first-, second-, or third-degree) affected members or two (2) affected family members in which at least one was diagnosed before age 50, or pancreatic cancer in a first- or second-degree relative, or one member with multiple primary melanomas.
 No widely accepted guidelines for the management of families with hereditary risk of melanoma exist.

 Other malignancies associated with familial CMM, specifically those associated with CDKN2A mutations, have been described.
 The most pronounced associated malignancy is pancreatic cancer, followed by other gastrointestinal malignancies, breast cancer, brain cancer, lymphoproliferative malignancies, and lung cancer.
 It is also important to recognize that other cancer susceptibility genes may be involved in these families.
 In particular, germline BRCA2 gene mutations have been described in families with melanoma and breast cancer, gastrointestinal cancer, pancreatic cancer or prostate cancer.

 CMM can occur either with or without a family history of multiple dysplastic nevi.
 Families with both CMM and multiple dysplastic nevi have been referred to as having familial atypical multiple mole and melanoma syndrome (FAMMM).
 This syndrome is difficult to define since there is no agreement on a standard phenotype and dysplastic nevi occur in up to 50% of the general population.
 Atypical or dysplastic nevi are associated with an increased risk for CMM.
 Initially, the phenotypes of atypical nevi and CMM were thought to cosegregate in FAMMM families, leading to the assumption that a single genetic factor was responsible.
 However, it was subsequently shown that in families with CDKN2A mutations, there were family members with multiple atypical nevi who were non-carriers of the CDKN2A familial mutation.
 Thus, the nevus phenotype cannot be used to distinguish carriers from non-carriers of CMM susceptibility in these families.